luciusmagn/lambdas-and-logos/book.typ

 The constraint of working primarily with a stack forces programmers to break problems down into small, composable operations.
 This often leads to solutions that are very concise and efficient.
 However, it also requires a different mental model than variable-based programming, as you must keep track of what's on the stack at each point in your program.
-For me, this is one of the paradigms that I just can't wrap my head around to such a degree that I would be able to make proper larger programs in it.
+For me, this is another paradigm that I just can't wrap my head around to such a degree that I would be able to make proper larger programs in it.
+Still, I have nothing but respect for its programmers.

 Stack-based programming has found niches in embedded systems, where its small footprint is valuable, and in certain specialized domains like graphics and virtual machines.
 The PostScript language, used for